bitcraze/bitcraze-website/src/tutorials/loco-positioning-system.md

 * Now update the node.
 {% img LPS configuration tool; medium; /images/tutorials/getting_started_with_lps/update.png %}

-* Once the node is updated press reset.
+* When the update is done press reset.
+Repeat the same procedure for all the nodes before configuring them.
 {% img LPS configuration tool; medium; /images/tutorials/getting_started_with_lps/reset.png %}

-* Repeat the same procedure for all the nodes before configuring the nodes.
 {% endsi_step %}

 {% si_step Configuring the node into anchors %}